Subsidy to build new houses is a bad idea.

 In the Thatcher case, "first-time buyers" did indeed, as "first-time buyers" will in this case, achieve their "dream" of owning their own house.
 Those same houses' prices upon sale in the future, however, were (and in this case will be) governed by the "market" (in quotes because there is no inherent necessity to treat houses as financial assets).

-The rule according to the NDP plan that when a first-time buyer sells their unit sometime down the road, the 40% of the original purchase price put up by the province must be repaid, plus 40% of any increase in the price of the house, does not prevent that price from becoming decidedly unaffordable for potential buyers in the future, which is precisely what happened in the case of council house privatization.
+The rule according to the NDP plan that when a first-time buyer sells their unit sometime down the road, the 40% of the original purchase price put up by the province must be repaid, plus 40% of any increase in the price of the house, does not prevent that price from becoming decidedly unaffordable for potential buyers in the future.

 Historically, house prices in Canada increased 40% in just seven years, for example, from 2010 to 2017.
-A buyer who holds a unit, therefore, for seven years will realize a capital gain of 16% as the 40% original subsidy and 40% of the buyer (now seller's) capital gain will be covered by the "market price" at the time of sale.
+A buyer who holds a unit, therefore, for seven comparable years will realize a capital gain of 16% as the 40% original subsidy will be covered by the unit's "market price" at the time of sale and 40% of a 40% increase in price is 16%.

 The $1.29 billion per year in financing that the announced plan will provide to qualifying buyers of target houses amounts, in fact, to a pass-through subsidy to builders participating in the plan.
 Buyers will not even touch their 40% on its way into the hands of participating builders.